When will my order be shipped?

 How are your prints packaged?

 I take the utmost care to make sure that your newly purchased prints arrive to you in pristine condition.
-All prints larger than a postcard are shipped in a flat packaging (not rolled up), wrapped inside acid-free paper, sandwiched between two layers of heavy-duty greyboard, and shipped inside a cardboard box.
-Postcard size prints are shipped in a cardboard envelope.
+All prints are shipped in a flat protective packaging (not rolled up), and shipped inside a cardboard box or cardboard envelope.
 I use only eco-friendly materials that can be recycled or reused, and the packaging is 100% plastic free!
 You can see an example of the packaging here.

 What if something goes wrong with my delivery?

 If your order gets damaged or lost in transit, don’t stress out.
 Just send me an email at firstname.lastname@example.org, and I’ll help you to receive a new print or a refund.
 Please see the Shipping + Policies page for further information.

 What payment methods do you accept?